-As of November 2022
+As of May 2023

 The Biden-Harris Administration has hit the ground running to implement the Bipartisan Infrastructure Law, and it is already delivering results for the people of Tennessee.
-To date, over \$3.6 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Tennessee with over 115 specific projects identified for funding.
-Since the Bipartisan Infrastructure Law passed, Tennessee is set to receive more than \$2.8 billion for transportation to invest in roads, bridges, public transit, ports and airports and over \$120 million for clean water.
-And, as of today, more than 297,000 households across the state are receiving affordable internet due to the Bipartisan Infrastructure Law.
+To date, \$4 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Tennessee with over 222 specific projects identified for funding.
+Since the Bipartisan Infrastructure Law passed, approximately \$2.9 billion has been announced for transportation - to invest in roads, bridges, public transit, ports and airports - and roughly \$319 million has been announced for clean water in Tennessee.
+And, as of today, more than 361,000 households across the state are receiving affordable high-speed internet due to the Bipartisan Infrastructure Law.
 Many more projects will be added in the coming months, as funding opportunities become grant awards and as formula funds become specific projects.
 By reaching communities all across Tennessee - including rural communities and historically underserved populations - the law makes critical investments that will improve lives for Tennesseans and position the state for success.

-Roads and Bridges: In Tennessee there are 881 bridges and over 270 miles of highway in poor condition.
+Roads and Bridges: In Tennessee, there are 881 bridges and over 270 miles of highway in poor condition.
 The Bipartisan Infrastructure Law will rebuild our roads and includes the single largest dedicated bridge investment since the construction of the interstate highway system.
 Based on formula funding alone, Tennessee is expected to receive approximately \$6.3 billion over five years in federal funding for highways and bridges.

 - Announced funding to date: To date, \$2.5 billion has been announced in Tennessee for roads, bridges, roadway safety, and major projects.
-This includes: - \$2.3 billion in highway formula funding and \$161 million in formula funding for bridges in 2022 and 2023. - \$63.1 million through the RAISE program and \$22.6 million through the INFRA program in Fiscal Year 2022.
+This includes: - \$2.3 billion in highway formula funding and \$161.3 million in dedicated formula funding for bridges in 2022 and 2023.

+\$63.1 million through the RAISE program and \$22.6 million through the INFRA program 2022 and 2023.